edwardtanguay/git-showcase/README.md

 - second fix

 ------
-Added footer by user 1
+Added footer by user 1 -- user1 added to footer